tmichniewski/MiniSpark/README.md

 smaller parts.
 Thinking about how to shape the small pieces of the system and then, how to glue them together.

-If we ask ourselves what is the biggest challenge of modern software engineering, it may turn out that this is a complexity, because the systems are big.
-So how we address this challenge?
-By decomposition the system into smaller parts, and we model them via the `Function` type, which then might be composed back to constitute the whole application.
+If we ask ourselves what is the biggest challenge of modern software engineering, it may turn out that this is a complexity, because the systems are becoming bigger and bigger.
+So, how we address this challenge?
+We give a programming model to decompose the system into smaller parts and express it via the `Function`s, which then might be composed back to constitute the whole application.

 ## Versions